 Regional Dimension in ERA

 In the year 2000, the European Commission published the Communication "Towards a European Research Area" and started a broad discussion with the aim of creating a "single European market" for research.
 The main objectives of this political initiative were to boost Europe's competitiveness, to improve the coordination of research activities on national and European level, to develop human resources, and to increase the attractiveness of European research to the best researchers from all over the world.
-The regions will have an important role to play in implementing this process.
-The Framework Programme for Research, Technological Development and Demonstration – currently Horizon 2020 - is seen as the most important instrument for the implementation of the European Research Area, supported by other ERA instruments.
-The Structural Funds in their new funding period also have a strong focus on “Strengthening R&D and Innovation”, based on the principle of “Smart Specialisation Strategies”.
+The regions have an important role to play in implementing this process.
+The Framework Programme for Research, Technological Development and Demonstration – currently Horizon 2020 , with the next Framework Programme upcoming - is seen as the most important instrument for the implementation of the European Research Area, supported by other ERA instruments.
+The Structural Funds in their current funding period also have a strong focus on “Strengthening R&D and Innovation”, based on the principle of “Smart Specialisation Strategies”.